costrouc/knoxville-opendata-notebooks/README.md

 I wanted to create some parsers on the data that knoxville provides and make it more accessible for others.
-The goal of this work is to provide easily accessible `csv` and `json` files of the data.

-I will be providing a binder notebook to help with exploration of the data.
+The goal of this work is to provide easily accessible `csv`, `json` and `geojson` files of the data.
+Also this can be thought of as a place to centralize the data and allow users to brainstorm on how they can use the data.

+An awesome binder notebook is provided to help with exploration of the data.
+A binder notebooks is an jupyter notebook plus a google cloud free compute instance.
+This means that only a web brower is needed to program and explore the data.
+While we could have created interactive dashboards of the data this does not allow enough flexibility for the user to be able to ask any question they may have.
+You will find that the for each notebook the data is preloaded and a few simple questions are solved.

 [![Binder](https://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/costrouc/knoxville-opendata-notebooks/master?urlpath=lab/tree/notebooks/Overview.ipynb)

 # Resources

 Sometimes multiple links for each data source exist.
-I will always prefer them in this order: csv, json, geojson, excel, ... and others.
+I will always prefer open easy to parse data.
+Usually I get them in this order:
+`csv`, `json`, `geojson`, `excel`, ... and others in no particular.
 A check indicates that the data has a notebook and it ready to play with!
 See binder link above for interacting with data.

 ## knoxmpc.org/opendata